ABBOTSFORD — Andrew Kraft could appreciate the surreal nature of the moment.

 Yet while the team’s 30-25 loss to Earl Marriott in the Fraser Valley title game certainly showed the progress they had made, their 0-for-5 performance kicking converts left a lot of questions unanswered about their ability to go forth and win the big prize.

-On Saturday, however, after Evan Patterson scored the game’s first points via the try, then successfully kicked the convert form a very tough angle, it was apparent that this team had spent some productive time in the workshop.
+On Saturday, however, after Evan Paterson scored the game’s first points via the try, then successfully kicked the convert form a very tough angle, it was apparent that this team had spent some productive time in the workshop.

 “Evan was unbelievable today,” said Baines.
 “The first kick he made was from the sideline so you knew it was going to be a good day for him.”

-Patterson, a 10th grader, made a long run not too soon after to score his second try, and once again the convert was good.
+Paterson, a 10th grader, made a long run not too soon after to score his second try, and once again the convert was good.